MnothoMLG/MovieList/README.md

-# Getting Started with Create React App
+# Flip Card React App

+by Mnotho Gumede

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).